Strategic Lateral Offset Procedure (SLOP)

 - An aircraft overtaking another aircraft should offset within the confines of this procedure, if capable, so as to create the least amount of wake turbulence for the aircraft being overtaken.

 - For wake turbulence purposes, pilots should fly one of the three positions shown above.
 Pilots should not offset to the left of centreline nor offset more than 2 NM right of centreline.
 Pilots may contact other aircraft on the air-to-air channel, 123.45 MHz, as necessary; to coordinate the best wake turbulence mutual offset option.
 (Note.
-It is recognized that the pilot will use his/her judgement to determine the action most appropriate to any given situation and that the pilot has the final authority and responsibility for the safe operations of the aeroplane.
+It is recognized that the pilot will use his/her judgment to determine the action most appropriate to any given situation and that the pilot has the final authority and responsibility for the safe operations of the aeroplane.
 See also Chapter 13, paragraph 13.5.)
 As indicated below, contact with ATC is not required.

 - Pilots may apply an offset outbound at the oceanic entry point and must return to centreline prior to the oceanic exit point unless otherwise authorized by the appropriate ATS authority or directed by the appropriate ATC unit.